 Her vast publications include monographs, books, and works in scholarly journals.
 Her newest publication is a chapter in the edited volume, The Gulf Cooperation Council at Forty: Risk and Opportunity in a Changing World, forthcoming from Brookings Press, July 2022.
 Abdo is the author of four books on the Middle East, including The New Sectarianism: The Arab Uprisings and the Rebirth of the Shi’a-Sunni Divide (Oxford University Press, 2016).
 Her other books, also published by Oxford, include a groundbreaking study of the Muslim Brotherhood’s rise to power in Egypt.
 Abdo has received many awards for her scholarship, including the prestigious John Simon Guggenheim Fellowship.
 Abdo also was the recipient of the Nieman Fellowship for study at Harvard University.

-She was formerly the liaison officer for the Alliance of Civilizations, a United Nations initiative established by former Secretary-General Kofi Annan, which aimed to improve relations between Islamic and Western societies.
+She was formerly the liaison officer for the United Nations Alliance of Civilizations, an initiative established by former Secretary-General Kofi Annan, which aimed to improve relations between Islamic and Western societies.
 Before joining the U.N., Abdo was a foreign correspondent, where her 20-year career focused on coverage of the Middle East and the Muslim world.
 From 1998 to 2001, Abdo was the Iran correspondent for The Guardian and a regular contributor to The Economist and the International Herald Tribune.
 She was the first American journalist to be based in Iran since the 1979 Islamic Revolution.